 A baby who has a CMPA can present with reflux initially.
 Reflux treatment is started but after seeing an improvement at the start, the reflux symptoms return.
 There will also be other symptoms associated with the CMPA and it’s not until this is recognised, diagnosed and treated that the baby will begin to improve.

 3. Difficult Delivery

 There are other less common issues that we also see, and of course we do see cases where there is no obvious contributory condition.
 Reflux can be a very distressing condition for babies and parents, and we believe that treating a reflux baby must include checking for a cause, not just treating the symptoms.
 The feedback we get from parents who have struggled for many weeks or even months before arriving at our clinic is very encouraging.
-We know we are looking at, and treating reflux, the best way we can.
+We know we are looking at reflux, and treating reflux, the best way we can.

 So, if your baby has reflux symptoms or has been diagnosed with reflux, you should also ask if there are any contributing issues.
 Treating these issues will have a positive effect on the reflux symptoms and will mean that you will see a happier baby sooner, which is what all parents want.

-For more information on reflux and all the other conditions we treat at the clinic, follow us on Instagram and Facebook.
+For more information on and all the other conditions we treat at the clinic, follow us on Instagram and Facebook.

 All babies cry, that’s a well documented fact.
 But as a new parent you can sometimes feel like your baby cries more than you expected.
 Sometimes having a few reasons why a baby may be crying can help you solve their upset.